Thomas S. Stewart Secondary School: Film Photography – Natas Cafe

 M to Th 7:30 am to 9 pm

 Sun 9 am to 5 pm

-Students embark upon an exploration of traditional and alternative photography and darkroom techniques, as they explore the world through the camera lens.
+Students embark upon an exploration of traditional photography and darkroom techniques, as they explore the world through the camera lens.

-The images they make embody the spirit of the beginning and end of a five-month relationship - their first experience of a pinhole camera - and culminates with what they consider their best work.
+The images they make embody the spirit of the beginning and end of a five month relationship - their first experience with a pinhole camera - and culminates with what they consider their best photograph.

 Students first work with a cardboard box, making a pinhole image (oddly, not being able to see through the lens at all!).
 What emerges is a surprise, an initial realization of their search for interesting subjects full of contrast and natural design.

 Subsequently, upon experiencing reality through the viewfinder of a 35mm camera, they navigate their way through a world of image and sensation, gaining greater autonomy and more fully informed control over the final photographic product.

 Through the Lens suggests working through a process - coming out the other side with newly discovered vision, experience, and confidence.

 Ultimately, students emerge from the film photography class having observed, absorbed and processed the potential unconventional beauty of a street corner, an abandoned yard or a secluded figure with a newfound understanding of the form, content and significance of the everyday.